 Homebuilding profit before tax includes all revenues and income generated from the sale of homes, less the cost of homes sold, SG&A expenses, and a corporate capital allocation charge determined at the corporate headquarters.
 The corporate capital allocation charge eliminates in consolidation, is based on the segment's average net assets employed, and is charged using a consistent methodology in the periods presented.
-The corporate capital allocation charge determine determine because a covering segment allows the Chief Operating Decision Maker to determine whether the operating segment's results are providing the desired rate of return after covering our cost of capital.
+The corporate capital allocation charged to the operating segment allows the Chief Operating Decision Maker to determine whether the operating segment's results are providing the desired rate of return after covering our cost of capital.
 We record charges on contract land deposits when we determine that it is probable that recovery of the deposit is impaired.
 For segment reporting purposes, impairments on contract land deposits are generally charged to the operating segment upon the determination to terminate a finished lot purchase agreement with the developer or to restructure a lot purchase agreement resulting in the forfeiture of the deposit.
 We evaluate our entire net contract land deposit portfolio for impairment each quarter.
 For additional information regarding our contract land deposit impairment analysis, see the Critical Accounting Policies section within this Management Discussion and Analysis.
-For presentation purposes below, the contract land deposit positis balances below also include \$750 and \$3,700 at June 30, 2013 and 2012, respectively, of letters of credit issued as deposits in lieu of cash.
-The following tables summarize certain homebuilding operating activity by segment for the three and six months ended June 30, 2013 and 2012:
+For presentation purposes below, the contract land deposit reserve at September 30, 2013 and 2012 has been allocated to the respective year's reportable segments to show contract land deposits on a net basis.
+The net contract land deposit balances below also include \$2,200 and \$2,800 at September 30, 2013 and 2012, respectively, of letters of credit issued as deposits in lieu of cash.
+The following tables summarize certain homebuilding operating activity by segment for the three and nine months ended September 30, 2013 and 2012: